 By Dixie Brunner

-At first glance, travelers might surmise that Moqui Cave is a unique attraction, but a visit will quickly resolve any doubt!
-Moqui Cave, located just five miles north of Kanab on Highway 89, is a museum of artifacts, fossils and history, depicting life in southern Utah spanning centuries.
-The cave’s history is as interesting as the artifacts contained within.
+Travelers might guess that Moqui Cave is a unique attraction, but a visit will quickly resolve any doubt!
+Moqui Cave, located just five and a half miles north of Kanab on Highway 89, is a museum of artifacts, fossils and history, depicting life in southern Utah spanning the centuries.
+The cave’s history is as interesting as its artifacts.
 A cool room in the back once housed a fully-operational tavern, where those wanting to imbibe could hide their “devil’s brew” from prohibitionists.
 The late Garth and Laura Chamberlain purchased the cave in 1951, rescuing it from years of disuse.
 Putting a distinctively-memorable dinosaur entryway on the front, the cave attracted curious travelers to investigate the unusual museum.
 The Chamberlains, along with their five children who helped operate the cave, worked hard at making Moqui Cave a first class tourist attraction.
-That same goal is continued today by Garth’s son and daughter-in-law, Lex and Lee Ann Chamberlain.
-A new cliff dwelling facade welcomes tourists to take a historical tour into the museum.
-Host Lex provides fascinating historical commentary, especially interesting is his family’s polygamy background, as well as the original United Order founded in Orderville by the Mormon Church.
+That same goal has been continued today by Garth’s son and daughter-in-law, Lex and Lee Ann Chamberlain.
+A new cliff dwelling facade welcomes tourists to take a tour of the museum, with host Lex providing fascinating historical commentary.
 Your imagination will be piqued when you enter the cool sandstone cave and see the large collection of dinosaur tracks that once inhabited the area.
-The cave also boasts one of the largest fluorescent and fossil mineral displays in the country.
-Exhibits include more than 1,000 arrowheads, ceremonial points, jugs, pots, bowls and working tools of the Anasazi-Navajo for the “Ancient Ones” from centuries ago.
-Moqui Cave also has a gift shop in a side sandstone chamber which features items for purchase including Indian arts and crafts, kachina dolls, rugs, pottery, jewelry and turquoise.
+The cave also boasts one of the largest fluorescent and fossil mineral displays in the U.S. Exhibits include more than 1,000 arrowheads, ceremonial points, jugs, pots, bowls and working tools of the Anasazi-Navajo for the “Ancient Ones” from centuries ago.
+Moqui Cave also has a gift store in a side sandstone chamber which features items for purchase, including Indian arts and crafts, kachina dolls, rugs, pottery and turquoise.
 During the summer season, hours are 9 a.m to 7 p.m.
 Monday through Saturday.
-Off season hours are 10 a.m. to 4 p.m.
 Bus tours are welcome.
 For more information on Moqui Cave, call (435) 644-8525 or log on to their website at www.moquicave.com.